subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$  p_W(Y|Y_n,c) = {exp^{-E(Y,Y_n,c)}\over Z_W} $$

+We have approached the process of generation using the language of annealing based energy minimization.
+However these types of algorithms are more commonly referred to as de-noising algorithms, and the reason for this can be seen in the figure.
+We start off with a random state $Y_T$ which looks like pure noise, and then gradually as the optimization progresses, a more legible image emerges.
+The image become sharper in the later stages of the optimization as shown.
+The de-noising perspective can be formalized to create an alternative method of sampling from a distribution, called Denoising Diffusion Probabilistic Models or [DDPM](https://arxiv.org/abs/2006.11239).

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat85.png)

 Figure 5: Modeling Predictive Perception coupled with Action in animal brains by means of minimization of the Energy Function.
 The minimization is carried out over L stages, with $N_L$ step Langevin Sampling used to do minimization at each stage

-Incorporation od actions into the framework in needed to carry out motor control in organisms, and also for doing planning, as explained in the prior sections.
+Incorporation of actions into the framework in needed to carry out motor control in organisms, and also for doing planning, as explained in the prior sections.
 This can also be incorporated into the generation model by conditioning the probability distribution on both perception and action, as shown in the above figure.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat86.png)